-Pursuant to our stockholders' agreement and subject to certain limitations (i) Saratoga Partners III, L.P. has the right to demand that we register its shares of our common stock in a public offering and (ii) Saratoga Partners III, L.P. and the management investors have piggy-back registration rights through which they can require us to include their shares in any registered offering of common stock that we make.
+The stockholders' agreement will be amended upon the completion of this offering to include only those provisions relating to registration rights.
+Pursuant to the amended stockholders' agreement and subject to certain limitations (i) Saratoga Partners III, L.P. will have the right to demand that we register its shares of our common stock in a public offering and (ii) Saratoga Partners III, L.P. and the management investors will have piggy-back registration rights through which they can require us to include their shares in any registered offering of common stock that we make.